 State Farm and Shelter still have Farmers beat on number of optional endorsements, but it has just as many as Allstate and Farm Bureau Mutual.
 Farmers also lacks the sheer quantity of discounts as Shelter or Allstate, though it includes popular ones for having multiple policies with the same company, as well as those for safety measures like deadbolt locks, and alarms.
 Depending on your situation, it’s likely that you’ll be able to find some way to save money with Farmers.

-Its financial stability ratings are also good; but, again, not as great as Allstate’s or State Farm’s.
-It’s similarly right in the middle of the pack when it comes to J.D.
-Power customer satisfaction and claims experience ratings — earning a 3/5 for both — and a Consumer Reports reader score of 82/100.
+Its financial stability ratings are also good but, again, not as great as Allstate’s or State Farm’s.
+It’s similarly right in the middle of the pack when it comes to customer satisfaction and claims experience ratings — earning a 3/5 from J.D.
+Power and 82/100 from Consumer Reports.

 Farm Bureau Mutual Insurance Co. of Arkansas

 Farm Bureau Mutual Insurance Company of Arkansas is one of the top five writers of homeowners insurance policies in Arkansas, but it’s difficult to rate it alongside our other four picks.
 This is largely because of its membership requirements: To get insurance from Farm Bureau, you have to become a member of a county Farm Bureau agricultural organization.